|Weight:||Up to 4 pounds|

 History and Origin of the Lionhead Rabbit Breed

-The United States followed shortly thereafter, where a group of breeders in Minnesota set out to improve the Lionhead’s sometimes frail genetics.
+The United States followed shortly thereafter, and a group of breeders in Minnesota set out to improve the Lionhead’s sometimes frail genetics.
 Crossing it with a variety of smaller breeds including the Netherland Dwarf, they successfully stabilized a healthier disposition for the breed.

 First accepted into the American Rabbit Breeders Association only as recently as 2014, they have steadily become a staple of the rabbit showing scene.
-As of now, their popularity shows no signs of waning, with more Lionheads being adopted year over year.
+As of now, their popularity shows no signs of waning, with more Lionheads being adopted year after year.

 Immediately recognizable by their full-face mane, Lionheads can display a wide variety of fascinating facial hair styles.
-From mutton chops to mohawks, almost any hair style is possible with this adorably funny-looking breed.
+From mutton chops to mohawks, almost any hairstyle is possible with this adorably funny-looking breed.

 The ruby-eyed white is the most typical color for Lionheads and shows their pronounced coat off well.
 Rarely weighing in at more than 4 pounds, they are an easy and compact option to care for as a house pet.